veloceapps/veloce-sfdx/README.md

                                                                                     read Document from

   -i, --id=id                                                                       (required) id of document to upsert

+  -n, --name=name                                                                   (required) name of document to
+                                                                                    upsert

   -u, --targetusername=targetusername                                               username or alias for the target
                                                                                     org; overrides default target org